citizenwallet/indexer/README.md

 We use postgres.
 If you have docker installed, you can spin up an instance using `docker compose up db`.

 The tables will be generated as needed.

+## Push Notifications

+We use Firebase Messaging to send push notifications.
+The reasoning behind this is that we are obliged to for Android and that they support iOS.
+This makes it very easy to use a common interface for both.

+A `firebase.json` service account is required for this functionality.